 Before you begin though it’s worth noting that Linux app support is still in beta.
-Graphics acceleration or sound does not work with Linux apps yet and obviously, things can be buggy.
+Graphics acceleration or sound does not work with Linux apps yet things can be buggy.
 Moreover, Linux apps are not supported on all Chromebooks right now.
 You can find a list of compatible devices on Reddit.

 To use Linux apps, you’ll also have to switch to a Chrome OS development channel.
 Like the Chrome browser, at any given time, Google maintains four different versions of Chrome OS: Stable, Beta, Dev, and Canary.
 Everything except the Stable version is a development version.
 It has the least number of bugs if any.
 Canary, on the other hand, is the most experimental and least stable.
 The Beta and Dev versions are less buggy and can be used as daily drivers.
 You can follow this guide to switch to a development channel.